Logan (film)

-Principal photography began in Louisiana on May 2, 2016, and wrapped on August 13, 2016, in New Mexico.
-The locations used for Logan were mainly in Louisiana, New Mexico, and Mississippi.
+Discussion for the film began following the release of The Wolverine in 2013, with Mangold in negotiations to write the treatment for the film and Lauren Shuler Donner returning to produce.
+After updates followed that December to May 2016, principal photography began that May, and ended that August, mainly in Louisiana, New Mexico, and Mississippi.
+The film was designed to look like it takes place in the near future, with slight updates to technology and the social environment, and written with a dark and violent tone closer to the Western than the traditional superhero genre.

-Logan premiered at the 67th Berlin International Film Festival on February 17, 2017, and was theatrically released in the United States on March 3, 2017, in IMAX and standard formats.
-The film received critical acclaim, with strong praise for its emotional depth, Mangold’s direction, action sequences, screenplay, uncompromising tone, thematic profundity, and the performances of Jackman, Keen and Stewart.
-It became the best-reviewed film in the X-Men franchise, with many critics calling it one of the greatest superhero films ever made, and it was selected by the National Board of Review as one of the top ten films of 2017.
-It was nominated for Best Adapted Screenplay at the 90th Academy Awards, becoming the first live-action superhero film to be nominated for screenwriting.
-It grossed $619.2 million worldwide and became the third-highest-grossing R-rated film at the time of its release.
+Logan premiered at the 67th Berlin International Film Festival on February 17, 2017, and was theatrically released in the United States on March 3.
+It was praised by critics for its action scenes, emotional depth, performances, and Mangold's direction, becoming the best-reviewed film in the X-Men franchise.
+The National Board of Review named Logan one of the top-ten films of 2017, and the film was also nominated for Best Adapted Screenplay at the 90th Academy Awards, becoming the first live-action superhero film to be nominated for screenwriting.
+Grossing $619.2 million worldwide, it became the third-highest-grossing R-rated film at its release.
+Jackman and Keen reprised their roles in the film Deadpool & Wolverine (2024).

 Plot

-In 2029, no mutants have been born in 25 years, and an aging Logan suffers as his healing ability is failing.
-Working as a limousine driver in El Paso, Texas, he and mutant tracker Caliban take care of 97-year-old Charles Xavier, founder of the X-Men, in an abandoned smelting plant in northern Mexico.
-Xavier suffers from dementia that causes him to have destructive telepathic seizures, one of which injured 600 people and killed several X-Men the year prior.
+In 2029, no mutants have been born in 25 years, and an aging Logan suffers as his healing ability is failing, slowly poisoned by his adamantium skeletal grafts.
+Working as a limousine driver in El Paso, Texas, he and the mutant tracker Caliban take care of the elderly Charles Xavier, in an abandoned smelting plant in northern Mexico.
+Xavier suffers from dementia that causes him to have destructive telepathic seizures, one of which killed several of the X-Men years prior.

 Logan reluctantly agrees to escort Gabriela López, a former nurse for biotechnology corporation Alkali-Transigen, and a young girl named Laura to Eden, a supposed refuge near the American-Canadian border.
-After finding Gabriela dead, Logan is confronted by her killer Donald Pierce, who is Transigen's cyborg chief of security.
-Pierce is looking for Laura, who has stowed away in Logan's limo and has powers similar to his.
-She, Logan, and Xavier escape Pierce and his Reavers, but Caliban is captured.
+After finding Gabriela dead, Logan is confronted by Donald Pierce, Transigen's cyborg chief of security, who was the one who killed her, and was looking for Laura, who has stowed away in Logan's limo and has powers similar to his.
+She, Logan, and Xavier escape from Pierce and his Reavers, but Caliban is captured.
 Pierce tortures Caliban into tracking Laura.
 Xavier and Logan watch a video on Gabriela's phone, revealing that Transigen created Laura and other children from mutant DNA to become weapons.
 The children proved challenging to control and were to be executed, but Gabriela and other nurses helped some escape.
 Xavier reveals to Logan that Laura was created from Logan's DNA and calls her Logan's daughter.